onescape/oauth/README.md

 state=STATE&
 ```

-## Step 2 - Users are redirected to your server with a verification code
+## Step 2 - Users are redirected to your server with a authorization code

 If the user authorizes your app, We will redirect back to your specified redirect_uri with a temporary code in a code GET parameter, as well as a state parameter if you provided one in the previous step.
 If the states don't match, the request may have been created by a third party and you should abort the process.